-9. Samples of Work: Value through Audit Process
+7. Value through Audit Process

 The measurement of value in a contractual relationship depends on the priorities of the customer.
 Our history with State Medicaid Agencies has shown a desire for highly specialized services aimed towards achieving both a significant Return On Investment (ROI) as well as gaining insight that leads to policy, program and administrative change; therefore helping increase the overall effectiveness of their Medicaid program.